Gulf Breeze, Florida: History

 The area now known as Gulf Breeze was originally settled in the mid-18th Century by the British.
 Gulf Breeze's original name was Town Point.
 Live Oaks from the Gulf Breeze area were used for shipbuilding and blacksmiths set up ship repair shops in the town.
 A Confederate camp and hospital was set up in the Deer Point area of Gulf Breeze during the Civil War.

 In the late 1800s, a dry dock for ship repair was built on Deadman's Island (now a nature preserve).
 The island was originally a major ship quarantine area used by Pensacola.
 Deadman's Island got its name from Deadman anchors.
 Deadman's Island later was host to a glue factory and fertilizer plant.

 The five year period between 1928 and 1933 saw large road development in Gulf Breeze.
 The first bridge between Pensacola and Gulf Breeze was built by Johnson, Drake & Piper.
 Gulf Breeze's first paved road was U.S. Highway 98, completed in 1933.
 A wooden swing bridge was established between Pensacola Beach and Gulf Breeze in 1931.
-The swing bridge was replaced by a concrete toll bridge in 1946, which was converted into Bob Sikes fishing pier in 1973.
+The swing bridge was replaced by a concrete toll bridge in 1946, which was itself replaced by the Bob Sikes Bridge in 1973.

 The name Gulf Breeze comes from the Gulf Breeze Cottages and Store, where the area's first post office was established in 1936.
 The city was incorporated on August 10, 1961 as a result of the expansion of Pensacola Bay Bridge.
 Gulf Breeze became famous after the 1987 Gulf Breeze UFO Incident and the Gulf Breeze Six desertions.